Invasive Aedes mosquitoes are changing our way of life in Southern California

 Are we doomed to have Aedes take over our lives?

 No. We can still work together to eliminate the threat.
-Tip ‘n’ tossing containers that can hold stagnant water.
-Together, we can keep mosquitoes out of our communities!
+We can keep them out by tipping out stagnant water and tossing unused containers that can hold stagnant water.

 That’s right!
 Mosquitoes need standing water to lay their eggs and grow.
 Any container that holds more than a teaspoon of water and is left uncovered for more than a few days can grow mosquitoes.
 Take a look at what the life cycle looks like.